 The second method is to upload files directly into cPanel.
-Some web developers claim this process is relatively easy as it’s accessible from any browser and the method don’t require software downloads and relevant hassles.
+Some web developers claim this process is relatively easy as it’s accessible from any browser and the method doesn’t require software downloads and relevant hassles.

 To proceed with this method, ensure your website is connected to WordPress CMS via your host.
-Locate Site Builder option in your web hosting account and select Use WordPress to add your domain to WordPress.
+Locate the Site Builder option in your web hosting account and select Use WordPress to add your domain to WordPress.

-Now follow the below steps to setup WordPress.
+Now follow the below steps to set up WordPress.

-First, login to your cPanel and go to the File Manager in the file section.
+First, log in to your cPanel and go to the File Manager in the file section.
 On the next screen, click on the public_html option to find the directory you want to use.

 Click on the upload option and select the WordPress zip file.
 Once the upload is complete, click on the Go Back option.
 To extract the files, select WordPress and click on the Extract option above.